prisma/prisma1-upgrade/README.md

 # Prisma Upgrade

-Prisma Upgrade is a CLI tool to help Prisma 1 users upgrade to Prisma 2.0.
+Prisma Upgrade is a CLI tool to help Prisma 1 users using MySQL or Postgres to upgrade to Prisma 2.0.

 ## Scope